 How long does a microchip last?

 Microchips don’t wear out.
 They last the life of a horse because the chip “sleeps” most of the time; the chip is only activated when it is scanned.
 The chip is not a GPS and does not transmit location.
-It only provides a unique identification number that must be paired with a database that contains the horse’s registered name and number, as well as its competition, health and ownership records, among other records.
+It only provides a unique identification number that must be paired with a database that contains the horse’s registered name and number.

 When will my horse’s microchip be scanned?

-Horses are subject to scanning at any time, such as checking in at a show or racetrack, during a drug test, or at a sale.
+Horses are subject to scanning at any time, such as checking in at an event or racetrack, during a drug test or at a sale.

 What information does AQHA read off the microchip?

 The only information contained on the microchip is the horse’s individual 15-digit identification number.
-Because AQHA will be selling biothermal microchips, the scanned microchip will also provide the horse’s body temperature.
+If the microchip is thermal, it will also provide the horse’s temperature.